Have you experienced ADHD burnout or exhaustion?

 About Sandy Pace

 In addition to writing, I’m in the process of becoming a certified peer support worker, so I can empower others living with a mental condition.
-I’m also diagnosed with ADHD, and proud to be a passionate advocate who does everything in my power to eliminate the stigma attached to ADHD and medication.
+I’m additionally diagnosed with ADHD, and proud to be a passionate advocate who does everything in my power to eliminate the stigma attached to ADHD and medication.

 You can find more of my articles at Medium